aws/eks-distro-build-tooling/projects/golang/go/development/docs/eks_go_patching_runbook.md

 #### "No such file or directory" when executing the RPM spec Prep or Autosetup directives
 Ensure that you've adjusted the RPM spec [as outlined above](#golang-rpm-spec-for-eks-go) to run the `autosetup` directive in the correct directory, nameley ` go-go%{go_version}`

+### Notes
+[^1]: This is required because of the way that EKS Go builds and tests Golang in an unprivileged container running in our prow cluster.
+There are a few Go standard library tests which call `mount` as part of the test.
+The [`mount` syscall](https://man7.org/linux/man-pages/man2/mount.2.html), which attaches a specified filesystem, requires highly elevated privileges, such as [the CAP_SYS_ADMIN capability](https://man7.org/linux/man-pages/man7/capabilities.7.html).
+This level of permission if not appropriate or secure in a containerized environment, as it would allow unfettered modification of the host system by the container, and we do not provide our test containers with this level of privilege.
+Therefore, we apply a patch that allows us to skip the few tests that require `mount` calls in our CI environment.